 And a contractor or employer has to train its employees to properly use the fall protection and have a competent person inspect the work site to make sure safety equipment is available and used properly.

 Does Your Work Site Have Appropriate Fall Protection?

-Another danger, commonly overlooked, is working above water.
-If the water is deeper than 2 feet, fall protection can take the place of a life jacket.
+Another danger that is commonly overlooked is working above water.
+If the water is deeper than two feet, fall protection can take the place of a life jacket.

 Thankfully, on construction sites around the city we are seeing more guardrails on open floors and construction workers wearing fall protection harnesses.
 The 34% of those deaths due to falls - over 300 - should have been prevented.